terryma/snoocore/README.md

 **All endpoints are supported**

 Calls are [dynamically generated](https://github.com/trevorsenior/reddit-api-generator) from the [Reddit API documentation](http://www.reddit.com/dev/api).
-Event [undocumented endpoints](http://trevorsenior.github.io/snoocore/advancedUsage.html) are supported.
+[Undocumented endpoints](http://trevorsenior.github.io/snoocore/advancedUsage.html) are supported as well.

 **No special syntax or fluff**